bitfireAT/webdav-push/content.md

 - Expiration? how long by default, min/max (24 h), server decides (and can impose limits)
 - (End-to-end-encryption?
 Or should it be defined per transport?)

-> **TODO:** By now, only updates in direct members (equals `Depth: 1`) are sent.
+[^todo] By now, only updates in direct members (equals `Depth: 1`) are sent.
 Maybe it could be specified that servers can send one notification per path segment?
 Implications?

 To subscribe to a collection, the client sends a POST request with `Content-Type: application/xml` to the collection it wants to subscribe.
 The root XML element of the XML body is `push-register` in the WebDAV-Push name space (`DAV:Push`) and can be used to distinguish between a WebDAV-Push and other requests.